Opens 06-09-2019, closes 24-01-2021

-Daily over the course of the year, Lucienne will draw a different recently-extinct plant or animal species.
-She will then erase the drawing and the next day, draw a different extinct species on the same sheet of paper.
-She will erase it again.
+Beginning in September 2019, Lucienne has spent five days a week in TMAG's Link Foyer (with a brief hiatus due to COVID-19), drawing a recently-extinct plant or animal species.
+She then erases the drawing and begins to draw a different extinct species on the same sheet of paper.
+She then erases it again.

 This process of drawing and erasure, or evolution and extinction, is repeated in full knowledge that the paper will deteriorate and eraser shavings will accumulate.

-Each extinct species will be sourced from the International Union for Conservation of Nature’s (IUCN) Red List of Threatened Species, the authoritative list of extinct and threatened species used by scientists globally.
+Each extinct species is sourced from the International Union for Conservation of Nature’s (IUCN) Red List of Threatened Species, the authoritative list of extinct and threatened species used by scientists globally.

 The project title Extinction Studies deliberately merges art and science, a ‘study’ being both a technical art term – for a drawing or sketch done in preparation – and more generally understood as the practice of devoting time and attention to understanding a topic.